maglub/demo-mqtt-pushover/README.md

 # Introduction

 This repo is show how to listen to an MQTT topic and send a notification when a certain value is posted.
 This example shows how to use Pushover and Slack, but is easily extended to use other push notifications.
+I created this demo after a discussion with a guy in an Arduino forum, where the topic was similar to "we don't have a home automatino system, but are receiving MQTT messages that we would like to route to a push notification".

 Different messaging services, that are equally easy to implement: